Disney CFO Christine McCarthy steps down - KTVZ

 “Christine McCarthy is one of the most admired financial executives in America, and her impact on The Walt Disney Company during 23 years of dedicated service cannot be overstated,” Disney CEO Bob Iger said in a statement.

-McCarthy, who has served as CFO for more than 8 years, will serve as a strategic advisor while on leave and assist with selecting a long-term successor, the company said.
+McCarthy, who has served as CFO for more than 8 years, will serve as a strategic adviser while on leave and assist with selecting a long-term successor, the company said.

 In 2021, McCarthy’s contract was extended through June 30, 2024.